 The options are limited.
 States with strict Medicaid requirements make holding out for program eligibility unrealistic at present.
 To gain health insurance, your only available options would be:

 - Find an employer who can schedule you for the amount of hours that would qualify you for their insurance plan

 - Save up enough money to pay for health insurance yourself for several years

 - Find ways to increase to your income until you qualify for a subsidized plan

 - Go without health insurance and use community urgent care clinics or the emergency room, where you should be prepared for a long wait

 Obviously, these options are very bleak and unrealistic for many families already trying to make ends meet.
 People wanting to qualify for the Medicaid expansion can look to establishing residency in another state in order to participate in the program.

-While the answer can be put simply, it is unfortunately complex and unlikely to be implemented: have each state expand their Medicaid eligibility by raising the minimum income required to qualify.
+The answer can be put simply.
+But it's complex and unlikely to be implemented.
+Just have each state expand their Medicaid eligibility by raising the minimum income required to qualify.